 It was excellent.

-They sat in silence while the fire did its work, two people who had spent six years trying to kill each other, sharing meat that a pack of wolves had helpfully contextualized as a secondary concern.
+They sat while the fire did its work, two men who had spent six years trying to kill each other, saying nothing.

 When Philip rose to leave, the Uruk did not look up.